 Draft2Digital supplies yearly tax records in accordance with United States tax law.

-Send your completed, signed W8 form (most commonly a W8-BEN or W8-BEN-E) via fax or email using the contact information here.
+We have an online tax form that you can take!
+Go to Account > Payment Options - How D2D Pays You and you will be able to launch your tax interview.
+Alternatively, you may send your completed, signed W8 form (most commonly a W8-BEN or W8-BEN-E) via fax or email using the contact information here.

 You can read our current terms of service (with no obligations) here.